JanneMattila/www/docs/_posts/2025/10/2025-10-01-traditional-app-vs-chat-based-app.markdown

 but remember that hotel stays are calculated by stayed nights only.
 ```

 Here's an example of my token usage metrics for `gpt-5-chat` model which I used for this example:

 {% include imageEmbed.html link="/assets/posts/2025/10/01/traditional-app-vs-chat-based-app/token-usage.png" %}

+Monitoring is another topic that deserves its own blog post.

 ---